angumangu/KINGGOD/README.md

-# Setup Instructions for PredictYourDay Appp
+# Setup Instructions for PredictYourDay App

 This guide explains how to set up the PredictYourDay app, pull its Docker image, serve it locally or on a server, configure a domain, set up a reverse proxy with Nginx, and secure the application with HTTPS using SSL certificates.